Adroiti/docs-for-code-review-tools/RuboCop/Layout-MultilineAssignmentLayout.md

 ## Description

-This cop checks whether the multi-line assignments have a newline after the assignment operator.
+This rule checks whether the multi-line assignments have a newline after the assignment operator.

-### Example
+## Examples

 ```ruby
 # bad (with EnforcedStyle set to new_line)